erdnaxeli/clip/docs/index.md

 ## Advanced example

-Let's do a more advanced, with some subcommands.
+Let's do a more advanced, with some commands.

 ```Crystal hl_lines="6-9 32 33 35"
 require "clip"